any-docs/css/content/reference/at-rules/@counter-style/negative/index.md

 sidebar: cssref
 ---

-The **`negative`** descriptor of the {{cssxref("@counter-style")}} at-rule lets you define how negative counter values are represented when defining custom counter styles.
+The **`negative`** descriptor of the `@counter-style` at-rule lets you define how negative counter values are represented when defining custom counter styles.
 The value of the `negative` descriptor defines the symbols to be added before and after the counter representation when the counter's value is negative.

 ## Syntax